tornupnegatives/TMS-Express/README.md

 ### Additional Options
 - `width`: Speech data is separated into small windows/segments, each of which are analyzed individually.
 This is because small enough segments of speech data are roughly periodic and their behavior may be generalized.
 An ideal window width is between 22.5-25 ms
+  - Values above and below the recommendation will artificially speed up and slow down speech, respectively
 - `highpass` and `lowpass`: Speech data occupies a relatively small frequency band compared to what digital audio files are capable of representing.
 Filtering out unnecessary frequencies may lead to more accurated LPC analysis
+  - Lowering the highpass filter cutoff will improve the bass response of the audio
+  - Adjusting the lowpass cutoff may have minor effects of pitch estimation
 - `alpha`: While the pitch of speech is characterized by the lower frequency band, LPC algorithms which characterize the upper vocal tract benefit from an exaggeration of high frequency data.
 A pre-emphasis filter will exaggerate this part of the spectrum and lead to crisper, more accurate synthesis
 - `include-prefix`: Prefixes each hex byte of the bitstream with `0x`
 - `separator`: Specifies the character for delimiting hex bytes in the bitstream
 - `gain`: Increases the gain of the synthesized signal by adjusting the index of the coding table element.
 Gain offsets greater than the max size of the coding table will hit the ceiling
 - `max-voiced-gain`: Specifies the maximum gain (dB) of the output signal for voiced frames (vowels)
 - `max-unvoiced-gain`: Specifies the maximum gain (dB) of the output signal for unvoiced frames (consonants)
+  - Ensuring that this value hovers around `0.8 * max-voiced-gain` will result in the most accurate synthesis of consonant sounds
 - `max-frq`: Specifies the maximum representable pitch frequency of the output signal
 - `min-frq`: Specifies the minimum representable pitch frequency of the output signal